danphillips-cloud/exp-net-fundamentals-2025-Q2/journal/week 2/Journal.md

 The internal service containers are not directly exposed to the network.Nginx forwards requests and responses between the client and each internal service, acting as a reverse proxy.

-## VPN

-I've been using VPN service from Private Ineternet Access in my media setup.
-Using Splt Tunneling I was able to isolate the VPN to only Firefox and qBittorrent.
-However I noticed that the PIA Windows app takes up quite a bit of resources, almost as much as transcoding at times.

-I've not added gluttin to my stack, as this is a Wireguard based client that I can use my PIA credentials with.